ravi1013/ravi1013/README.md

 - 👋 Hi, I’m Ravi Kumar P
-- 👀 I’m interested in learning upcoming new technologies in Electronics field.
 - 🌱 I’m currently pursuing B.Tech in Electronics and Communication Engineering at Reva University, Bangalore.
+- 👀 I’m interested in learning new technologies in Electronics field.
 - 📫 How to reach me Phone Number: 8310917416

 Contact Me: